mlabenski/wrapper/README.md

 # shopping-cart-generator

 ## Current Road map
-Transition the website to feel more like Hulu.
+- Transition the website to feel more like Hulu.
 One full screen page to describe the product, and then offer a way to sign up, or log in.
-Edit a live store, (this is possible due to non-validation issues) the correct way is by removing the live store, and then re-adding the new store products
+- Edit a live store, (this is possible due to non-validation issues) the correct way is by removing the live store, and then re-adding the new store products
-Delete a live store (this will be better utilized once there users are restricted to the amount of store they can have) Once you press "go live" there should be a response with the store link.
+- Delete a live store (this will be better utilized once there users are restricted to the amount of store they can have)
+- Once you press "go live" there should be a response with the store link.
+- IMPORT STORE DATA THROUGH JSON.
+THIS IS A BIG ONE AND SHOULD BE COMPLETED FIRST

 ## Build Setup